-Nobody should feel bad about running a business on spreadsheets.
-But there's a point where they stop helping and start holding you back.
-The tricky part is that it happens gradually.
-One day you realize you're spending more time maintaining the spreadsheet than doing the work it's supposed to track.
+But there is a point where spreadsheets stop helping and start costing you.
+The tricky part: it happens gradually.
+One day you realize you are spending more time maintaining the spreadsheet than doing the work it is supposed to track.
+A contractor in Battle Creek put it plainly: "I had three versions of the same job list open and no idea which one was right."
+That is the moment.

-Here are five signs that moment has arrived - and what actually replaces each one.
+Here are five signs that moment has arrived for your business, and what actually replaces each one.

 1. You Have Multiple Versions of the Same Spreadsheet